 What To Expect During Mediation

-Mediation is a non-adversarial procedure in which a neutral, specially trained attorney/retired judge or justice, assists the parties to reach a settlement.
-The Mediator employs techniques which stimulate productive negotiations.
-Throughout, counsel and clients remain in complete control, and ultimately decide whether and how a case will be settled.
+Mediation is a non-adversarial process in which a Mediator helps the parties negotiate a settlement.
+The clients, with their counsel’s guidance, remain in complete control, and ultimately decide whether and how a case will be resolved.

 Mediator Panel